ungoogled-software/ungoogled-chromium/FAQ.md

 2. Inside `data.tar.xz`, extract `./opt/google/chrome/libwidevinecdm.so`
 3. Using the extracted `libwidevinecdm.so`, replace the existing file of the same name bundled with ungoogled-chromium

+If you are experiencing crashes, try to use the libwidevinecdm.so from the chrome version that matches the current ungoogled-chromium version.

 ### Windows

 TODO